PierreQuentel/bihan/README.md

 ===============
 Registered modules
 ------------------
-bihan maps urls to functions in the _registered modules_ ("module" in this paragraph is used both for modules and packages).
+HTTP requests are sent with a method (GET, POST, PUT, etc) to a url. bihan maps urls to the classes defined in the _registered modules_, and uses the methods defined in these classes to serve the request.

 The _registered modules_ are: